-During the process of tagging the storm drains, a couple of blocked up storm drains were noted, and Ms. Woodson notified the County Public Works office and shortly thereafter all the storm drains on Shirway Court were cleaned of debris and vegetation that was hiding the storm drain.
+During the process of tagging the storm drains, a couple of blocked up storm drains were noted.
+The County Public Works office was notified of this and shortly thereafter all the storm drains on Shirway Court were cleaned of debris and vegetation that was hiding the storm drain.

-If you would like to learn how you can tag storm drains in your neighborhood, please call the current, Environmental Coordinator, Gary Price at (803) 785-8201 or send an email to email@example.com
+If you would like to learn how you can tag storm drains in your neighborhood, please call the Lexington County Environmental Coordinator, Gary Price at (803) 785-8201 or send an email to email@example.com